rur/treetop-client/README.markdown

 ### Installation

-The `treetop.js` script is old school, it intended to be self-contained, portable and work without tooling.
+The `treetop.js` script is old school, it is intended to be self-contained, portable and work without tooling.
 You can use the file directly if you wish.

 Releases are published to [npm treetop-client](https://www.npmjs.com/package/treetop-client)